asmita-bhardwaj/cse15l-lab-reports/lab5.md

-# Lab Report 5: Researching Commands
+# Lab Report 5: Doing Lab Report 3 For a Different Command (find)

+For this lab report, I've chosen to do the same exploration as lab report 3 for find instead of grep.

 ## `find`